nucleome/Tutorial-SingeCellHiC/README.md

 - nucleserver ([https://github.com/nucleome/nucleserver](https://github.com/nucleome/nucleserver)), this tutorial is tested under nucleserver version 0.2.6

 Most of tools except for the Juicer Tools, fetchChromSizes, and bedToBigBed should be pre-installed for most Linux distributions.
+You also need to download the right version of nucleserver ([https://github.com/nucleome/nucleserver/releases](https://github.com/nucleome/nucleserver/releases)) based on your machine operating system.
 For macOS, you can get that information by typing `set | grep "MACHTYPE"` in the terminal.
 Here, we download nucleserver and put it under the `scripts` folder.